Linuxfabrik/checklistfabrik/README.md

 <br />

-# ChecklistFabrik
+# ChecklistFabrik - Open Source Checklist Maker Tool

 ChecklistFabrik (clf-play) is a Python 3 tool designed to manage your team's recurring checklists, processes, and procedures.
 It leverages simple yet powerful YAML templates to create interactive HTML forms for an enhanced user experience.
-Utilize variables and logic through the Jinja templating language to define adaptive procedures, and enjoy seamless progress tracking with Git—supported by plain YAML files.
+Utilize variables and logic through the Jinja templating language to define adaptive procedures, and enjoy seamless progress tracking.

 ## Features